Increase Your Impressions on eBay

 The results page gives you a series of facts about your listing and your status as a seller that indicate how your item is currently performing in eBay searches.
 Next to many of the items in the results are small question mark icons that you can click to get more information.

-Impressions: This item shows how many times your listing has been returned in search results.
+- Impressions: This item shows how many times your listing has been returned in the search results.

-Unique click-throughs and click-through rate: These items show how many people have actually clicked on your listing in search results.
+- Unique click-throughs and click-through rate: These items show how many people have actually clicked on your listing in the search results.

 Together, all of these items give you a starting point for understanding how to raise your search ranking for the item in question.